PecadoGames/pecadogames-justone-client/README.md

 ## Roadmap
 Further ideas we haven't had time to implement

-⋅⋅*Voice chat: We were unable to find a free provider, we would most likely have to implement this with a web socket
+*Voice chat: We were unable to find a free provider, we would most likely have to implement this with a web socket

-⋅⋅*Mini game in lobby: A small mini game to pass the time: We thought something like google's dino runner
+*Mini game in lobby: A small mini game to pass the time: We thought something like google's dino runner